erikamag/GRN_manuscript/README.md

 **GEO Series:GSE280139** includes meta data for raw RNA-seq data deposited to **NCBI BioProject: PRJNA936808** and processed gene expression data.

-**Code** directory contains an RMarkdown file with all the code used in the manuscript
+**Code** directory contains an R Markdown file with all the code used in the manuscript